-Students must be proficient in using PowerPoint before registering for the MBAS610 Needs & Wants in a Sustainable Society, a required MBA and MDO class offered during the fall trimester.
+Students must be proficient in using PowerPoint before registering for MBAS610–Needs & Wants in a Sustainable Society, a required MBA and MDO class offered during the fall trimester.
 We leave it to you to determine whether your own skills are adequate.
 Freelearn.org offers training in many software programs including Powerpoint.
 Please note that an equivalent competency with Google Presentation or Prezi is also acceptable.

 Accounting & Quantitative Skills (MBA only)

-GMAT Business Ready™ offers the online preparatory courses in Accounting and Quant Skills: GMATPrereqCourseOutlines.
-At the link above you can see an outline of what is covered in the Accounting and Quant Skills online modules.
+GMAT Business Ready™ offers the online preparatory courses in Accounting and Quant Skills.
+Use this link to see an outline of what is covered in the Accounting and Quant Skills online modules.
 You can ignore the Finance and Statistics courses.
 The Accounting module includes 20 lessons.
 Although GMAT administrators estimate it takes approximately 13 hours to complete, some students have needed twice the time, depending on their prior knowledge.

 If after reviewing the GMAT Course Outlines you believe that you know this material from your prior academic or work experience, please contact Pat Daniel, MBA program chair, explaining why you should be given a waiver for the prerequisite.